tvsnarayana/AzureDevTestDeploy/readme.md

 scripts.
 You might want to edit scripts/config.sh, see the file for details.

-# ASP.net Hello Web #
+# Web Application: Hello Web #

-Based on the Hello world using Nancy framework.
-See https://github.com/NancyFx/Nancy/wiki/Introduction Initial project created using Yeoman: npm install -g yo grunt-cli generator-aspnet bower; yo aspnet This async tutorial was really useful too: http://blog.jonathanchannon.com/2013/08/24/async-route-handling-with-nancy/
+This is about as simple as a web application gets.

 # Java Hello REST API #